Difference Between Indica and Sativa and Hybrid

 How do the effects of an Indica and a Sativa differ?

 Aside from their appearance and aroma differences, one of the most notable discrepancies between Indica and Sativa strains is their effects.
-The effect of an Indica and a Sativa is quite different as each offers different sensations and benefits.
+The effect of an Indica and a Sativa is quite different as each offers other sensations and benefits.
 Here is a detailed description of the effects of Indica and Sativas.

 Sensations and benefits in the effects of an Indica